drflorianberger/TPUCU25/_build/html/_sources/week1/ex_wk1.md

 p(t) = \frac{1}{\tau} e^{-t/\tau}
 $$

 What is the probability of waiting longer than 10 minutes?
 If you have already waited for 5 minutes, what is the probability of waiting longer than another 10 minutes?
-(Difficult question! here, you should consider normalizing the probability again.
+(Difficult question!
+Here, you should consider normalizing the probability again.
 Think about constructing a histogram).
 Does the result make sense?
 The exponential function is memoryless.